 To open the L2TP Tunnel Configuration page, click L2TP in the Configuration section of the main menu.
 The L2TP tunnel function allows you to create a password protected connection between 2 LAN networks.
-The router activates the tunnels after you mark the Create L2TP tunnel check box.
+Enable the Create L2TP tunnel checkbox to activate the tunnel.